A Place for the Whole Family

-Once home to picnics and soccer games, Rice Island is currently a vacant lot, the only remnants of yesteryear being an old dugout and concession building in disrepair.
+Once home to picnics, baseball games and softball games, Rice Island is currently a vacant lot, the only remnants of yesteryear being an old dugout and concession building in disrepair.

 Some of the features of the park design include the rehabilitation of Bridge 65 currently on Circle Road in Harrison County, active and passive recreational areas, and a grand entryway to the new park from Chestnut Street and the Corydon School Senior Lofts.
 One part you can’t see in the picture on this page is the playground and public restrooms that will be across the bridge on the current Gerdon property.

 Through the Stellar Designation we received $2,000,000 in Community Development Block Grant funding to match $588,000 Town funds and $900,000 from HCCF to build this new park in Corydon.
 Thank you to both the State and HCCF for helping us build this beautiful park!